404Wolf/stainless-technical-breifing-natug/document.typ

   )
 ]

-Generally, how to create a junction is intuitive, and NATuG handles breaking down the cases based on whether the two points are along the same strand, and whether the strand(s) are open; for all the cases, see
+Generally, how to create a junction is intuitive.
+NATuG handles breaking down the cases based on whether the two points are along the same strand, and whether the strand(s) are open; for all the cases, see @fig:junction-conjoin-tree.
-@fig:junction-conjoin-tree.

 === Data Exchange